DOES HIGHER COST TRANSLATE TO BETTER CARE?

 - High Cost IS NOT ASSOCIATED with High Patient Satisfaction –Hospitals with higher costs do not have higher than normal patient satisfaction, and there is no tradeoff between the cost and outcome based on treatment type.
 Thus, regardless of the amount that a given hospital charges, you are just as likely to have a positive outcome at a low cost hospital than you are at a high cost hospital.
 Furthermore, the portion of the cost that is covered (by Medicare or private insurers) is also not an indicator of patient satisfaction or readmission rates.

 - Survey Score IS INDICATIVE of Readmission Rates – Patient survey responses had the clearest relationship with readmission rates.
 We found that hospitals with higher patient satisfaction typically had much lower readmission rates.
-We did noticed a slightly lower readmission rate in hospitals that performed a large portion of a region’s procedures.
+We did notice a slightly lower readmission rate in hospitals that performed a large portion of a region’s procedures.
 However, overall there was very little variation in readmission rates across all hospitals.

 - Competition DOES NOT affect Cost of Care – Competition did not appear to affect the cost of care.
 We did find that the most competition between hospitals occurred within regions that had on average higher or lower quality hospitals.
 This can be seen in the visualization below, where the heat map on the right demonstrates that the hospitals with the highest quality scores tend to have the most competition.

 - Location IS NOT ASSOCIATED with higher Quality – Location does not conclusively determine a hospital’s quality.
-We found two hospitals with very different qualities metrics that were only 20 minutes apart.
+We found two hospitals with very different quality metrics that were only 20 minutes apart.
 One of the hospitals was a very expensive, low quality care center, while the other was an inexpensive, but very high quality care center.
 The following figure shows this example within the context of joint replacements.
 We can clearly see that the high cost, low quality hospital charged much more than the low cost, high quality hospital for the same procedure, despite being located within 20 minutes of each other.

 If anything can be learned from our research on the disparity between cost and quality of care within the healthcare industry, it’s that there is still a lot of work to be done.
 When a high cost, low quality hospital can exist within the same market and within the same region as another low cost, high quality hospital, the healthcare markets are clearly broken.
 They are simply not able to operate efficiently and self-correct like a traditional “free market” that is driven by consumer understanding of quality as well as supply and demand.